Overview of Items Covered in Policies & Procedures

 3. Student Attire/Dress — The Biblical principles of modesty, purity, obedience, and respect are the standards applied.
 Clothing should be neat and appropriate to a school environment, i.e. dressy casual.

 4. Lunch/Study Hall — Supervised lunch and study hall are provided for students and are regarded as privileges which may be taken from the student at any time for non-compliance with any policy set forth by MAS and its church facility/host.
+Water is the only allowed beverage for students.

 5. Cell Phones/Electronic Devices — While on campus the use of any technology or web search device must pertain directly to a student’s specific class, club, or MAS event.
 Instructors and study hall monitors may have access to the student’s technology at any time in order to monitor the appropriate use of the device.